 Cost-Effective

 Creating a will is typically more cost-effective compared to setting up a living trust.
 The initial costs are lower, which makes wills an attractive option for individuals with smaller estates.
-Although probate may incur costs, a straightforward estate can navigate this process without significant financial burden.
+Although probate may incur costs, a straightforward estate can navigate this process without a significant financial burden.

 Guardianship Of Minors